nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **PICTURE**

-EZSTATES contains 5 main UI components which will be elaborated in the [UI Components](#ui-components) section.
+For developers, there are 5 main UI components that are essential in understanding the design and implementation of EZSTATES, which will be elaborated in the [UI Components](#ui-components) section.

 ### UI Components